lucydot/ChooChoo/docs/instructors/basic.md

     If you make a mistake it is best to create a new comment in the issue thread.
     You can always delete comments if you would like the issue thread to look less cluttered.

+## 3. Manage class participants

+1. You can add students and instructors using `choochoo add [@handle] as student` or `choochoo add [@handle] as instructor`. `@handle` is the Github username of the student/instructor.
+2. You can remove students and instructors using `choochoo remove [@handle] as student` or `choochoo remove [@handle] as instructor`.
+3. If you are an admin you can add and remove other admins using `choochoo add [@handle] as admin` or `choochoo remove [@handle] as admin`.
+4. To list all students, instructors and admins use `choochoo list people`.

 !!!
+Hint

+    There is often more than one way to do something in ChooChoo.
+For example: to add a student to the repo an instructor or admin could use the command `choochoo add @handle as instructor`.
+    Alternatively, they could edit `./instructor/settings.yml` directly.
+In this sense, many of the ChooChoo instructor commands can be seen as convenience functions.

+## 4. Add links to the objectives

+1a.
+You can add any link (an external tutorial, Youtube video etc) to a particular objective using the command `choochoo add link [webpage address] to objective [positive integer]`.
+The objective number can be found in any `student` issue thread.
+1b.
+Alternatively, you can also add a link by directly editing `./instructor/objectives.yml`.
+2. To build a checklist containing this new link run `choochoo build checklists`.

+!!!
 Important

+    - All web links must be given using the full web address including `https://`.

+!!!
+Important

     Commands to `choochoo-bot` trigger a Github Action workflow.
     Each workflow can take a couple of minutes to run, and they do not run sequentially.
     In a small handful of use cases his can have some unwanted effects.
-For example, you may add a link using `choochoo add [web-address] to objective 2` and then build the checklist using `choochoo build checklist`.
+For example, you may add a link using `choochoo add link [web-address] to objective 2` and then build the checklist using `choochoo build checklist`.
     There is a chance that the second workflow will complete before the first workflow, so that the new checklist will not include the new link.
-To avoid this problem it is best to double check the generated issue templates.
+    To avoid this problem it is best to double check the generated student issue template by raising an issue.

-!!!
-Hint

-    There is often more than one way to do something in ChooChoo.
-For example:
-    - to add a student to the repo an instructor or admin could use the command `choochoo add @handle as instructor`.
-    Alternatively, they could edit `./instructor/settings.yml` directly.
-    - to add a question to the question bank the instructor could raise a `question` issue and then use the command `choochoo bank question`.
-    Alternatively, they could edit `./questions/question_bank.yml` directly.
-    In this sense, many of the ChooChoo instructor commands can be seen as convenience functions.

 --8<-- "includes/glossary.md"